cregox/cregox.github.io/pages/masks.md

 > More than 19 million people have tested positive for the coronavirus globally, and at least 722,000 have died.

+there.

+# prediction

+sidenote: i think i've made this prediction around august, but i lost track of history within github, which can't properly follow it after i renamed the file...

-there. keep in mind the trends are going down and that they've been worse before. but, as it is, 800k deaths in roughly 6 months of corona can be extrapolated for a worst case scenario of 1.6 million this year. but since all graphs point to a downward curve, we're probably past half of the crisis. more likely the amount of deaths for the next 6 months will be less than 700k. not quite a 1 in 19 million chance, but still 1 in 10,000, if my math still serves me right.
+keep in mind the trends are going down and that they've been worse before. but, as it is, 800k deaths in roughly 6 months of corona can be extrapolated for a worst case scenario of 1.6 million this year. but since all graphs point to a downward curve, we're probably past half of the crisis. more likely the amount of deaths for the next 6 months will be less than 700k. not quite a 1 in 19 million chance, but still 1 in 10,000, if my math still serves me right.

 so what are the chances of getting covid19 without direct contact for 10 minutes with someone positive? exponentially lower.